SaLLy99/Automated-tests/README.md

 # Automated-tests
-This is for automated tests
+This is for automated tests.
+Allure is added as well.